yanguwan/OkrExplorer/README.md

 REDIS_PORT, the port the local Redis, by default it is 6379

-DATABASE, the database you would like to connect
+DATABASE, the database name you would like to connect

-SECRET_KEY, used by flask, suggest using a static key to make gunicore consistent among threads.
+SECRET_KEY, used by flask, suggest using a static key to make gunicorn consistent among threads.

 RB_CODE, the password to trigger the web server rebuild

 URL_BASE, the root part of a OKR display page, usally it is http://xxx.feishu.cn/okr/user/

-OKR_EX_SERVER, your OkrEx server address, usally it is http://ip:port
+OKR_EX_SERVER, your OkrEx server address, usally it is like http://ip:port

 SBSCRB_CHK_INTERVAL, the interval for OkrEx Server refresh data from Feishu server